michellevit/Site-Blocker-Chrome-Extension/README.txt

 2. How to Add the Extension to your Chrome Browser:

 1) Open the repository on GitHub and click the green 'Code' button dropdown
-2) In the 'Local' tab, select the option to 'Download ZIP' and download it to a temporary location on your computer
+2) In the 'Local' tab, select the option to 'Download ZIP' and download it to your computer
 3) Unzip the folder
 4) In the Google Chrome browser, select the 'Extensions' option (puzzle icon beside URL bar), then click 'Manage Extensions'
 5) Toggle the 'Developer mode' option (in the upper right corner) to on